PedroEdiaz/Arduino_GreenHouse/README.md

 Led Full espectrum (x4)

 ## License
-This project is released under a MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details